-- Parameter expressions. - Discrete-time variables, i.e., Integer, Boolean, String variables and enumeration variables, as well as Real variables assigned in when-clauses - Function calls where all input arguments of the function are discrete-time expressions. - Expressions where all the subexpressions are discrete-time expressions. - Expressions in the body of a when-clause, initial equation, or initial algorithm. - Unless inside noEvent: Ordered relations (>,<,>=,<=) if at least one operand is a subtype of Real (i.e. Real elementary relations, see Section 3.53.5) and the functions ceil, floor, div, mod, rem.
+- Parameter expressions. - Discrete-time variables, i.e., Integer, Boolean, String variables and enumeration variables, as well as Real variables assigned in when-clauses - Function calls where all input arguments of the function are discrete-time expressions. - Expressions where all the subexpressions are discrete-time expressions. - Expressions in the body of a when-clause, initial equation, or initial algorithm. - Unless inside noEvent: Ordered relations (>,<,>=,<=) if at least one operand is a subtype of Real (i.e. Real elementary relations, see Section 3.5)-and the event generating functions ceil, floor, div, and integer, mod, rem\-if at least one argument is non-discrete time expression and subtype of Real.
+[These will generate events, see section 8.5.
+Note that rem and mod generate events but are not discrete-time expressions.
 These will generate events if at least one subexpression is not a discrete-time expression.
-[In other words, relations inside noEvent(), such as noEvent(x>1), are not discrete-time expressions].

-- The functions pre, edge, and change result in discrete-time expressions. - Expressions in functions behave as though they were discrete-time expressions.
+[In other words, relations inside noEvent(), such as noEvent(x>1), are not discrete-time expressions.]. - The functions pre, edge, and change result in discrete-time expressions. - Expressions in functions behave as though they were discrete-time expressions.